OpenNMT/Tokenizer/README.md

 make
 ```

-It will produce the dynamic library `libOpenNMTTokenizer.{so,dylib,dll}`, and the tokenization tools `cli/tokenize` and `cli/detokenize`.
+It will produce the dynamic library `libOpenNMTTokenizer` and tokenization clients in `cli/`.

 ### Options